Pinchas Zukerman: Life and career

 Zukerman is on the faculty at the Manhattan School of Music and is the leader and founder of the Zukerman Performance Program at the school.
 His former students include Koh Gabriel Kameda, Julian Rachlin, and Guy Braunstein.
 In 1999 he founded the National Arts Centre Young Artists Programme, which counts young musicians such as Viviane Hagner, Jessica Linnebach, and Antal Szalai as alumni.
 In 2006 Zukerman began his involvement in the Rolex Artistic Mentorship programme.

 In 2021, in a virtual masterclass hosted by the Juilliard School, Zukerman angered many musicians, students, and teachers by reinforcing racial and cultural stereotypes.
 He told two sisters of half Japanese descent that they were playing too perfectly and needed to add more "soy sauce" to their playing, and said that they needed to play more lyrically and that people in Korea and Japan do not sing.
 He later explained, "It's not in their DNA."
 Juilliard decided to not release the video for further viewing.
 Zukerman has apologized for his "culturally insensitive" comments and said he will do better in the future.
 The Orpheus Chamber Orchestra subsequently dropped Zukerman from their 2022 concert.

 Zukerman plays the "Dushkin" Guarneri del Gesù violin of 1742.
 His honors include the King Solomon Award, the National Medal of Arts (presented by President Reagan in 1983), the Isaac Stern Award for Artistic Excellence, and an honorary doctorate from Brown University.

 Personal life

 Zukerman married Eugenia Rich in 1968.
 The couple had two daughters together, opera singer Arianna Zukerman and blues and folk musician Natalia Zukerman.
 Zukerman and Eugenia frequently performed together until their separation in 1983.
 Zukerman was married to actress Tuesday Weld from 1985 to 2001.
-He and Weld owned homes in Santa Fe, New Mexico and Montauk, New York, which latter they bought after the murder-suicide of its previous owners, soap opera actress Gwyda Donhowe and Broadway producer Norman Kean.
+He and Weld owned homes in Santa Fe, New Mexico and Montauk, New York, the latter of which they bought after the murder-suicide of its previous owners, soap opera actress Gwyda Donhowe and Broadway producer Norman Kean.
 Zukerman and his third wife, cellist Amanda Forsyth, have been married since 2004 and primarily reside in Manhattan.
 They often perform together.